bnd5k/GoogleCalendarScraperExample/README.md

 ## Ruby Version

-This was built for and intended for use with Ruby 2.3.
+This was built with Ruby 2.3.
+It's been tested with Ruby 2.1

+Gem versions are pinned to ensure that this app works as expected (i.e. to protect against changes to Google's API client gem).

 ## Setup